Novarupta: Eruption of 1912

 The Novarupta eruption occurred about 6.59 mi from the peak of Mount Katmai Volcano and 4000 ft below the post-eruption Mount Katmai summit.
 During the eruption a large quantity of magma erupted from beneath the Mount Katmai area, resulting in the formation of a 2 km wide, funnel-shaped vent and the collapse of Mount Katmai's summit, creating a 600 m deep, 3 by 4 km caldera.

 The eruption ended with the extrusion of a lava dome of rhyolite that plugged the vent.
 The 295 ft high and 1180 ft wide dome it created forms what is now referred to as Novarupta.

 Despite the magnitude of the eruption, no deaths directly resulted.
 Eyewitness accounts from people located downwind in the path of a thick ash cloud described the gradual lowering of visibility to next to nothing.
 Ash threatened to contaminate drinking water and destroyed food resources, but the Alaska Natives were aided in their survival by traditional knowledge passed down through generations from previous eruptions.
 However, the Native villages experiencing the heaviest ash falls were abandoned and the inhabitants relocated.

 Valley of Ten Thousand Smokes

 Pyroclastic flows from the eruption formed the Valley of Ten Thousand Smokes, named by botanist Robert F. Griggs, who explored the volcano's aftermath for the National Geographic Society in 1916.

-The eruption that formed the Valley of Ten Thousand Smokes is one of the few in recorded history to have produced welded tuff, producing numerous fumaroles that persisted for 15 years.
+The eruption that formed the Valley of Ten Thousand Smokes is one of the few in recorded history to have produced welded tuff, resulting in numerous fumaroles that persisted for 15 years.